Skip to main content

 nano /etc/network/interfaces

-Mainly removing the second interface from bond-slaves in bond0, configuring the elastic IP that you requested earlier as an alias of bond0 and configuring the second interface with the private IP.
+Remove the second interface from bond-slaves in bond0, configure the elastic IP that you requested earlier as an alias of bond0, and configure the second interface with the private IP.
 Elastic IPs are usually configured as Loopback (lo) aliases but Keepalived does not work with loopback interfaces so we are adding it to bond0.
+The configuration should look like this but with the correct IPs:

 auto lo